longnguyen2706/map-reduce-az/README.md

 ```

 Note:
-- work with @youliangtan and @longnguyen2706
+- Developed by @youliangtan and @longnguyen2706